 If you’re lucky, especially if you haven’t had type 2 diabetes very long, this action may be all that’s needed to reverse your diabetes and become healthy.16

 Try it yourself: LCHF for beginners

-NOTE: If you’re being treated with insulin, insulin releasing tablets (Sulfonylureas) or other blood sugar medications, you may need to taper off your medications if you are eating fewer carbohydrates.
-Please do not attempt to do this on your won.
+NOTE: If you’re being treated with insulin, insulin-releasing tablets (Sulfonylureas) or other blood sugar medications, you may need to taper off your medications if you are eating fewer carbohydrates.
+Please do not attempt to do this on your own.
 Discuss this with your doctor before changing your diet as you may be at risk for dangerously low blood sugar levels.
 If you do experience low sugar levels, make sure to eat something sugary right away and contact your doctor immediately.